Skip to main content

 Written by David Taylor

-In this Payments guide, you'll learn how to utilize the Trovata payment experience to submit various payment types, establish fine-grained workflows for approval management, and utilize bulk & templated payments.
+The Trovata payment experience allows users to submit various payment types, establish fine-grained workflows for approval management, and utilize bulk & templated payments.

 Supported Connections